Radio silence

-In telecommunications, radio silence or Emissions Control (EMCON) is a status in which all fixed or mobile radio stations in an area are asked to stop transmitting for safety or security reasons.
+In telecommunications, radio silence or emissions control (EMCON) is a status in which all fixed or mobile radio stations in an area are asked to stop transmitting for safety or security reasons.

 The term "radio station" may include anything capable of transmitting a radio signal.
-A single ship, aircraft, spacecraft, or group of them may also maintain radio silence.
+A single ship, aircraft, or spacecraft, or a group of them, may also maintain radio silence.